Zasilkovna/WooCommerce/README.md

 ##### Filter shipping rate cost

-To update packeta shipping rate cost in checkout, you can use the following code inserted into ```wp-includes/functions.php```.
+To update Packeta shipping rate cost in checkout, you can use the following code inserted into ```wp-includes/functions.php```.

 ```
 add_filter( 'packeta_shipping_price', function ( $price, $filterParameters ) {